-Help your beginning reader practice phonics and expand her reading vocabulary with this rhyme match worksheet.
+Help your beginning readers practice phonics and expand their reading vocabulary with this rhyme match worksheet.

 Set your kindergartener on the right reading track with this worksheet that asks her to read each word, then match the two that rhyme.

 Give your child practice with his phonics skills with this printable worksheet, which is all about words that rhyme with "snake".

 Our animated coloring sheet gets your child to guess if the face is surprised or silly.
 Your child will build empathy skills, and stretch his creative side too.

 Learn a few new words to describe emotion with this funny coloring page!
 Your child can decide whether this person is feeling surprised or sad.